Momo Challenge hoax: Picture

 Early news reports stating the image of Momo was of a sculpture by Japanese artist Midori Hayashi turned out to be incorrect.
 Hayashi indicated that it was not her piece, and Internet users identified Link Factory, a Japanese special effects company, as the correct author of the sculpture.

 The woman-like sculpture has pale, distorted skin, with long, unkempt hair.
 Its lidless eyes protrude outwards, creating a haunting effect, much similar to a potoo, while its mouth is unnaturally wide, with a bare-toothed grin adding to its eerie demeanor.
 Pictures of the sculpture were first posted online in 2016, when it was publicly exhibited.
 The firm denies any involvement with the hoax.
 Japanese artist Keisuke Aiso, the original creator of the sculpture, confirmed in March 2019 that the sculpture had been thrown away in 2018, after its materials (natural rubber and plant oils) had decomposed.

 In popular culture

-On March 9, 2019, Saturday Night Live parodied the meme with a video featuring Kate McKinnon as a terrifying chicken-suited fast food mascot named "Bok Bok," whom the narrator says "does bear a slight resemblance to the internet urban legend Momo."
+On March 9, 2019, Saturday Night Live parodied the meme with a video featuring Kate McKinnon as an unsettling chicken-suited fast food mascot named "Bok Bok," whom the narrator says "does bear a slight resemblance to the internet urban legend Momo."
 The narrator says, "We promise, Bok Bok is not Momo in a chicken suit," despite also being "a human-bird hybrid that loves the company of children."
 At the end, the narrator admits, "Yeah, that's probably Momo."

 The plot of the 2022 teen horror movie Grimcutty is a direct reference to the Momo Challenge.

 In July 2019, Orion Pictures said it was developing a film adaptation, with producers Roy Lee (with his production company Vertigo Entertainment) and Taka Ichise.